mhussain1405/News-Category-Classification/README.md

 ```
 ### 2. Start Apache Airflow

+Create required directories for Airflow Docker Compose if they don't exist
+(relative to the location of docker-compose.yaml - which is airflow/dags/)

 Navigate to mlops-nlp-project/airflow/dags/ and run:

-# Create required directories for Airflow Docker Compose if they don't exist
-# (relative to the location of docker-compose.yaml - which is airflow/dags/)
 mkdir -p ../logs ../plugins ../config

 # Create .env file for AIRFLOW_UID (in airflow/dags/)